Sheltopusik: Habitat and behaviour

-P. apodus inhabits open country, such as short grassland or sparsely wooded hills.
+Pseudopodus apodus inhabits open country, such as short grassland or sparsely wooded hills.
+A preference for microhabitats that exhibit areas with sunlight and shade close together has been observed.
 It consumes arthropods and small mammals.
 Snails and slugs appear to be its favorite prey, which may explain why it is particularly active in wet weather, although it prefers a dry habitat.
-Breaking through the shells of snails is an especially easy task due to their teeth and jaw structure.
+Breaking through the shells of snails is an especially easy task due to its teeth and jaw structure.

 Defensive behaviour

-Shown here with a missing tail.
-Sheltopusiks can autotomize their tails.
+Shown here with a missing tail, the sheltopusik can autotomize its tail.

 Due to its size, the sheltopusik tends to respond to harassment by hissing, biting, and musking.
-It is less likely to drop off its tail than some other species that display caudal autotomy.
+It is less likely to drop its tail than some other species that display caudal autotomy.
 However, these occasional displays of caudal autotomy are responsible for the name "glass lizard" (or "glass snake").
 The released tail may break into pieces, leading to the myth that the lizard can shatter like glass and reassemble itself later.
 In reality, if the tail is lost, it grows back slowly, but is shorter and darker.
 The replacement tail may grow back to full length after an extended period of time.

 Reproduction

-About 10 weeks after mating, the female P. apodus lays about eight eggs, which she hides under bark or a stone, and often guards them.
+About 10 weeks after mating, the female Pseudopodus apodus lays about eight eggs, which she hides under bark or a stone, and often guards them.
 The young hatch after 45 to 55 days.
 They are typically about 15 cm long and usually start to eat after four days.